 If you have additional questions about reading this article, you can continue your research by clicking on the links below:

-Whether you've complained to your landlord and now feel it is coming back to haunt you or you simply want to know how to handle a possible retaliation situation, you should always consult with a local attorney to find out what your rights are.
-To learn more about landlord retaliation or to initiate a legal claim, meet with a landlord-tenant lawyer in your area.
-Start with a free claim review at no obligation.
+Whether you've complained to your landlord about legitimate concerns and now feel it's coming back to haunt you or you simply want to know how to handle a possible retaliation situation, you have rights as a tenant.
+To learn more about landlord retaliation or to initiate a legal claim, consider meeting with a landlord-tenant lawyer in your area.